 Eye diseases and micronutrients

-What is my risk of eye diseases?
+What is my risk for eye disease?

 • Do you spend a lot of time in front of the computer or smartphone (blue light exposure)?